-You can see what our problem is if we take a very simple $2 \times 2$ factorial where we know what is happening.
+You can see what our problem is if we take a very simple 2×2 factorial where we know what is happening.
 Suppose that we propose to test vigilance on a simple driving task when participants are either sober or are under the influence of alcohol.
-The task involves using a driving simulator and having to respond when cars suddenly come out of driveways and when pedestrians suddenly step into the street.
+The task involves using a driving simulator and having participants respond when cars suddenly come out of driveways and when pedestrians suddenly step into the street.
 We would probably expect that sober drivers would make many fewer errors on this task than drivers who had been plied with alcohol.
-We will have two investigators working together on this problem, one from Michigan and one from Arizona, and each of them will run half of the participants in their own facilities.
-We have absolutely no reason to believe that participants in Michigan are any different from participants in Arizona, nor do we have any reason to believe that there would be an interaction between State and Alcohol condition.
+We will have two investigators working together on this problem, one from Michigan and one from Arizona, and each of them will run about half of the participants in their own facilities.
+We have absolutely no reason to believe that participants in Michigan are any different from participants in Arizona, nor do we have any reason to believe that there would be a significant interaction between State and Alcohol condition, though a plot of the data would be unlikely to show lines that are exactly parallel.
 I constructed the data with those expectations in mind.